Member and Visiting Scholar FAQs

 The Institute has numerous policies and practices in place to ensure that our Members and their families feel welcomed and supported throughout their time with us.
 From amenities like soccer fields and a playground in the housing area, to the Crossroads Nursery School and Infant Center, to family-focused events and programming throughout the academic year, IAS works hard to make members’ families feel welcome on campus.

 My partner/spouse will be at the Institute as a Member.
-If I come with them, can I hold a job during my time there?
+If I come with them, may I hold a job during my time there?

 Does the Institute offer employment opportunities to members’ partners/spouses?